The extensible code generator

 What does it do?

 Yellicode lets you build your own code generation templates with TypeScript.
 It consists of a Node.js CLI and extensible APIs, making it easy for developers to create, share and re-use code generators for their favorite programming languages and frameworks.
-And it's entirely free.
+And it's entirely free and open source.

-Create your code models using our free, cross-platform Yellicode Modeler.
-Extend models with language- or framework specific meta data and use Yellicode's type-safe APIs to transform your models into code.Read the docs Get Started
+Generate code from any JSON document, or create your code models using our free, cross-platform modeling tool, Yellicode Modeler.
+Extend models with language- or framework specific meta data and use Yellicode's type-safe APIs to transform your models into code.Read the introduction » Get Started

 Easy to learn